 Question of the Week: Rain Rot

-How can I treat my horse's skin condition when it's too cold to give her a bath?
+How can I treat my horse's skin condition during cold, wet weather?

 Q: I have two horses that live out in a pasture together and one has recently developed bald patches in her winter coat.
 I think this may be rain rot as she often doesn't go in the barn when it rains.
 It is much too cold to bathe her right now.
 Is there another option to treat this?

 A: Rain rot, also known as rain scald or dermatophilosis, is a bacterial skin disease caused by Dermatophilus congolensis.
 Chronic moisture is the key ingredient for this bacteria to proliferate, causing a localized mild inflammatory reaction just underneath the horse’s skin, which is not usually enough to be painful, but enough to disrupt hair growth.
 The classic sign of rain rot is a "paintbrush” appearance of the coat, caused by small clumps of hair that are slightly raised from the skin.
 This manifestation of this dermatologic condition is most commonly seen over the top of the rump and along the back of the horse, but can also be seen along the face and neck and down the legs.
 As the disease progresses, these tufts of hair fall out, leaving bald patches on the horse’s skin.